Meet the Herd

 Legend was your typical Arab.
 He was super intelligent, people oriented, sweet, affectionate, hot and he came with a lot of vices.
 He was not abused like most, rather pushed hard, and rode hard, and I could tell that a lot of what he knew, what he experienced, confused him and didn’t make sense to him.

 Examples would be tacking him up to ride.
 He refused the bridle, the bit, the saddle and would cow kick if you tightened the girth gently.
+Once I finally got him tacked, he didn’t want to leave the horses, the barn and feared everything out on the trail.

 I remember trying to walk him through a very large body of water.
 It was only a few inches deep and many feet wide and he wanted nothing to do with it.
 I got off and tried walking him, leading him but he ran backwards.
 We spent hours working on getting his front feet in the water before he finally walked through it.
 He was still scared and after many encounters like that, I felt defeated and done.

 I had spent 25 years with my late horse, and I was spoiled.
-Sure, Brandy I had some rough times there at the beginning, getting to know one another while we figured some things out, but all-in-all, it seemed easy compared to this and it was after all, a lifetime ago.
+Sure, Brandy and I had some rough times there at the beginning, getting to know one another while we figured some things out, but all-in-all, it seemed easy compared to this and it was after all, a lifetime ago.

 So, my fuse was short and so was my time.
-I lived in DC and came back to my parents farm every 3-5 weeks.
+I lived in DC and came back to my parents farm every 4-6 weeks.
 It quickly became evident to me that taking Legend out for a leisure trail ride was not going to happen.

 Fast forward two years and I’m ready to make a huge shift in my career and future occupation.
 It’s 2004 and I’m financially fit enough to make a lot of my dreams come true including starting a career with horses.
 I buy my first horse, Smokey and my first farm only 20 minutes away from my parents.
 My dreams are coming true!